- MAT is a rare condition usually seen in people over the age of 50 or with severe cardiopulmonary illness.

-If you have multifocal atrial tachycardia (MAT), your heart is beating much faster than it normally does.
+If you have multifocal atrial tachycardia (MAT), your heart beats much faster than normal.
 This happens when the upper chambers of your heart send too many electrical signals to the lower chambers.
-It is multifocal, which means that the signals come from tissue throughout the atria (upper heart chambers) rather than only from the sinoatrial node.

-For an adult, a heart rate of 60 to 100 heartbeats per minute is considered normal.
-If you have MAT, your heart rate can be anywhere between 100 and 250 beats per minute.
+For an adult, a heart rate of 60 to 100 heartbeats per minute is normal.
+If you have MAT, your heart rate can be anywhere between 100 to 250 beats per minute.

 MAT is rare in infants and children.
 They normally have higher heart rates than adults — 100 to 130 beats per minute.
-When an infant or child has MAT, his or her heart rate will be 111 to 253 beats per minute.
-(Bradley et al., 2001)
+When an infant or child has MAT, their heart rate will be 111 to 253 beats per minute.

 MAT causes several different areas of your heart to emit electrical signals simultaneously.
-This results in a must faster heart rate — anywhere between 100 and 250 beats per minute.
+This results in a much faster heart rate — anywhere between 100 and 250 beats per minute.

 MAT most commonly affects people over the age of 50.
-It is also found in people suffering from conditions that reduce the amount of oxygen in the blood.
+It’s also found in people suffering from conditions that reduce the amount of oxygen in the blood.
 These include: